rajamk1992/hello-world/Wealth/MF_Basics.md

+##### Disclaimer
+This video is for educational purposes only and does not recommend mutual fund investment.
+Please invest at your own risk.

 # Mutual Fund Basics

 > A concise reference guide to core mutual fund concepts, calculations, and examples.
 Perfect for beginners and as quick notes for investors.